lint-staged/lint-staged/.changeset/little-apes-appear.md

 'lint-staged': minor
 ---

 Task functions like `{ title, task }` can now use a logger function `log()` to emit output while the task runs.
-By default, the output will only be visible if the tasks fails, unless the `--verbose` option was used.
+By default, the output will only be visible if the task fails, unless the `--verbose` option was used.
 Additionally, when the task rejects, the error will be shown in the output.

 ```js
 import { defineConfig } from 'lint-staged/config'